hanxiaomax/Learncpp_CN/docs/7-13-Code-coverage.md

 To test the loop within this function properly, you should call it three times: `spam(0)` to test the zero-iteration case, `spam(1)` to test the one-iteration case, and `spam(2)`to test the two-iteration case.
 If `spam(2)` works, then `spam(n)` should work, where `n > 2`.

-Best practice
+!!! success "最佳实践"

 	Use the `0, 1, 2 test` to ensure your loops work correctly with different number of iterations.

-Testing different categories of input
+## 测试不同类别的输入

 When writing functions that accept parameters, or when accepting user input, consider what happens with different categories of input.
 In this context, we’re using the term “category” to mean a set of inputs that have similar characteristics.